Alice Pixley Young (b. Washington DC)

 My studio sits on the Ordovician fossil bed, the homelands of the Myaamia people, a nuclear Superfund site and within the Rust Belt, a layered landscape of deep time, displacement, industry and contamination.
 These histories directly inform my immersive multimedia installations and drawings which merge vocabularies from both built and natural environments.
 By integrating miniatures, large-scale silhouettes and moving shadows my work carries a sense of theatricality, yet the juxtapositions within it prompt deeper questions about history, labor and our relationship to the environment.

-My drawings, monoprints and installations function in dialogue often mirroring one another in form and content.
+My drawings and installations function in dialogue, often mirroring one another in form and content.
 Recurring motifs of bell jars, trees, mirrors, transmission towers and fire move fluidly across these bodies of work.
-The materials I employ speak to cycles of resource exploitation, drawing from the traditions of Land Arts and the Hudson River School: hand-cut tar paper for large installations, modeled miniatures of transmission and water towers, and salt and gouache to create crystallized surfaces.
+The materials echo resource exploitation, drawing from the traditions of Land Arts and the Hudson River School: hand-cut tar paper for large installations, modeled miniatures of transmission and water towers, and salt and gouache to create crystallized surfaces.

 The fossil age and the nuclear age serve as conceptual bookends to our current moment.
 Through the use of video and mirrors, I evoke the idea of ‘thresholds’ or ‘portals,’ connecting personal and cultural memory to the geologic record.
 By documenting compromised landscapes—brownfields, industrial ruins, and wildfire-scarred sites—I explore vulnerability and resilience.
 Shadows cast by rotating sculptures deepen this meditation, inviting viewers to pause and ask: What lies beneath us?
 What was here before us?
 What will remain after us?